Robust Adaptive Rate-Optimal Testing for the White Noise Hypothesis: Asymptotic level and consistency

-Another important finding is that the penalty sequence $\gamma_{n}$ can diverge with the low order $\left( \ln\ln n\right) ^{1/2}$ as allowed by (\ref{Gam}).
-This contrasts with the larger order $\ln n$ used in the BIC selection procedure and in the corresponding data-driven tests, see e.g. Hart (1997).
-In view of the potential negative impact of a large $\gamma_{n} $ on the power of the test, it is worth asking if the lower bound (\ref{Gam}) can be improved.
-The proof suggests that it is not the case.
-The key argument comes from the expression
+Another important finding is that the penalty sequence $\gamma_{n}$ can diverge with the low order $\left( \ln\ln n\right) ^{1/2}$ allowed by (\ref{Gam}).
+This contrasts with the larger order $\ln n$ used in the BIC selection procedure and in the corresponding data-driven tests.
+In view of the potential negative impact of a large $\gamma_{n}$ on the power of the test, it is worth asking if the lower bound (\ref{Gam}) can be improved, that is if $\mathbb{P}\left( \widehat{p}=1\right) \rightarrow1$ would be ensured for even lower values of penalty term $\gamma_{n}$.
+The proof suggests that this is not the case.
+The main argument is based on expression